CobaltXII/boiler/README.md

 # Boiler

-Boiler is a graphics and rasterization framework built on top of SDL 2.
+Boiler is a graphics and rasterization framework built on top of SDL2.

 ## Summary